Slade: Glam rock, success and peak (1971–1974)

 In early 1973, "Cum on Feel the Noize" was released and went straight to number one, the first time a single had done so since The Beatles' "Get Back" in 1969.
 Another worldwide hit for Slade, the single again failed to impress in America where it made number 98.
 The follow-up single "Skweeze Me, Pleeze Me", again went straight to number one.
 Despite being a hit single, "Skweeze Me, Pleeze Me" was never performed on Top of the Pops because the producers of the show would not allow Slade to perform as a three-piece band.
 A promotional video with dancers was shown instead.
 A car crash in Wolverhampton on 4 July 1973 left Powell in a coma and his 20-year-old girlfriend, Angela Morris, dead.
-The band's future was left in the balance as Slade refused to continue without their drummer although Lea's brother, Frank, covered Powell's position at the Isle of Man Festival to avoid disappointing fans.
-Powell, who'd suffered breaks to both ankles and five ribs, successfully recovered after surgery and was able to rejoin the band ten weeks later in New York, where they recorded "Merry Xmas Everybody" – in the middle of a heatwave.
+The band's future was left in the balance as Slade refused to continue without their drummer; however, Lea's brother, Frank, covered Powell's position at the Isle of Man Festival to avoid disappointing fans.
+Powell, who had suffered breaks to both ankles and five ribs, successfully recovered after surgery and was able to rejoin the band ten weeks later in New York, where they recorded "Merry Xmas Everybody" – in the middle of a heatwave.
 Powell still suffers with acute short-term memory loss and sensory problems as a result of the accident.
 Whilst Powell was recovering, and in an attempt to keep up momentum, the band released a compilation album Sladest, which topped the UK and Australian charts in the first week of its release.
 A new single, "My Friend Stan", was also released.
 It marked a change from previous records, being more piano based and sounding more like a novelty song.
 During the recording sessions, Powell who was walking with the aid of a stick, had to be lifted up to his drum kit.
 The single was successful, peaking at number two in the UK and number one in Ireland.

-The Christmas-themed song "Merry Xmas Everybody" was Slade's last single of 1973 and became the band's last ever number one in the UK.
-Prompted by a challenge from Lea's mother in law to write a seasonal song, the chorus was the melody from a discarded song written by Holder six years previously.
-It became Slade's best-selling single ever.
+The Christmas-themed song "Merry Xmas Everybody" was Slade's last single of 1973 and became the band's last number one in the UK.
+Prompted by a challenge from Lea's mother-in-law to write a seasonal song, the chorus was the melody from a discarded song written by Holder six years previously.
+It became Slade's best-selling single.
 The song has remained popular and has been released many times since, charting on a number of occasions.